mdom/podite/README.md

             y - download this episode
-            n - do not download this episode, never ask again s - skip episodes
+            n - do not download this episode, never ask again N - do not download any remaining episode of this podcast s - skip episodes
-            S - skip all remaining episodes of podcast q - quit interactive mode and download episodes Q - quit, do not download
+            S - skip all remaining episodes of podcast q - quit interactive mode and download episodes i - show complete information for episode Q - quit, do not download
             ? - show this list